 The Michelin Guide, with its 119-year history, represents the establishment, while The World’s 50 Best Restaurants – still a teenager – may claim to be part of the new order, especially with its voting procedures that are overseen by professional services consultancy, Deloitte, and the voting Academy that is 50 per cent female, and 50 per cent… others.

 Both guides are fabulous, and nigh on indispensable for food pilgrims and those who genuflect at the altar of degustation, but landscapes change, and it’s not difficult to see who may have some catching up to do.

-The acid test I suppose, would be to ask a brunch of world-renowned chefs (I am not sure what the collective term for chefs is, so I made this one up) whether, given the choice, they would prefer three Michelin stars or a place in the World’s 50 Best.
+The acid test, I suppose, would be to ask a bunch of world-renowned chefs whether, given the choice, they would prefer three Michelin stars or a place in The World’s 50 Best.
 I know what my answer would be.

 Michelin Guide Singapore 2019 will be officially revealed on 17 September 2019 at the Capella Singapore